 A part of every development project (especially Open Source projects) is documentation that explains how it works.
-Sentry and Raven are not any different.
+Sentry is not any different.
 Because documentation is a big part of what makes Sentry work we’ve outlined some guidelines about how this documentation is structured and how to extend it.

 Key places which contain documentation are: